Ayoush/commit-history-modifier/README.md

 # ComMIt-hIStoRy-mOdifIeR
-Testing some Sub process for moDIFying comMiT histoRy
+Testing some Sub process for moDiFying comMiT histoRy